10 Best Cold Email Outreach Tools, Tested & Ranked (2026)

 Reply.io

 Best for: In-house sales teams that run email, LinkedIn, calls, and SMS in parallel.
-The tightest CRM integration in this comparison including two-way sync across HubSpot, Salesforce, Pipedrive, and more.
+The tightest CRM integration in this comparison, with two-way sync across HubSpot, Salesforce, Pipedrive, and more.

 Company background